gitter-badger/angular2-es-seed/README.md

 * interactive mode:
   * in a new tab: `npm run webdriver-start`
   * instead of the last command above, you can run: `npm run e2e-live`
   * when debugging or first writing test suites, you may find it helpful to try out Protractor commands without starting up the entire test suite.
 You can do this with the element explorer.

   * you can learn more about [Protractor Interactive Mode here][26]

+## AngularClass
+  This project is heavily inspired by [AngularClass][32]/[angular2-webpack-starter][33].
+If you are looking for a [TypeScript][38] based Angular 2 seed i highly suggest you to check out [angular2-webpack-starter][33] or [angular2-seed][39].

 ## Frequently asked questions